 More North Lake Tahoe

 Very close to the Hyatt Hotel is a destination called Sand Harbor.
-An accessible trail goes around the perimeter of the shore line with a great vantage point for pictures and picnic tables.
+An accessible trail goes around the perimeter of the shoreline with a great vantage point for pictures and picnic tables.
 At the northernmost side of the trail is a plastic ramp that goes straight to the beach area but doesn’t quite make it to the water.
 Overall, it’s a tad short.
 This beach is frequented by scuba divers either in training or experienced ones.
-At the time we did not see anyone in a chair access this beach but it is doable.??

 The drive around the lake alone is spectacular and can take at least four hours to complete without stopping.
 If you continue to head north from Sand Harbor you will first pass Incline Village, where you can pick up food and other supplies.
 Continue driving and pass through the cute town of Kings Beach where you can find groceries, gas, restaurants, cafés, a few shops and even casinos nearby, like Crystal Bay Casino and the Tahoe Biltmore Casino.
 For a country breakfast in Kings Beach, try the Log Cabin Café and maybe check out some of the most expensive beachfront homes in Lake Tahoe on Lakeshore Drive and Incline Village.